Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Skin or eye irritation can happen from direct exposure to essential oils.
 However, some sensitive individuals also have problems with the diluted mist exuded by diffusers.

-When it comes to incense vs essential oils, which one is best for your needs?
+The winner of the incense vs. essential oil battle boils down to which one is best for your needs.
 You might use both for different purposes or stick to one for bolstering your health and making your home smell divine.

 Your email address will only be used to send you our newsletter, and at any time you may unsubscribe.
 For more information, see our Privacy Policy.